A Framework for Conditional Statement Technical Debt Identification and Description: Introduction

 The rest of the paper is outlined as follows.
-Section \ref{sect:motivation} gives a motivating example.
-Section \ref{sect:design} illustrates the proposed architectural framework.
-Section \ref{sect:implement} describes the implementation of our approach.
-We evaluate and discuss our approach in Sections \ref{sect:evaluation} and \ref{sect:discuss}.
-We present the related work in Section \ref{sect:related-work} before we conclude the paper in Section \ref{sect:conclusion}.
+Section~\ref{sect:motivation} gives a motivating example.
+Section~\ref{sect:design} illustrates the architecture of our framework (SATDID).
+The paper in the following sections describes the key components of SATDID in details.
+Section~\ref{sect:process-vector} describes the first two modules, namely Data Processing and Data Vectorisation.
+Section~\ref{satd-id} describes the SATD Identification module.
+Section~\ref{satd-com-gen} describes the SATD Comment Generation module.
+After that, we explain the model training processes in Section~\ref{trn-dl}.
+We evaluate and discuss our approach in Sections~\ref{sect:evaluation} and \ref{sect:discuss}.
+We present the related work in Section \ref{sect:related-work} before we conclude our study in Section~\ref{sect:conclusion}.